AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##LinRegSlope
 ### Description
-The Linear Regression Slope delivers the slope of the linear regression line.
-It is a measurement of the “elevation” of the regression line.
+The Linear Regression Slope outputs the slope of the linear regression line, and is a measurement of the regression line’s “elevation”.

 See [*Linear Regression*], [*R-Squared*], [*LinRegIntercept*].